International students under 18 years of age need a guardian while studying in Australia.

 How to apply

-When you receive your Monash University offer, you need to complete and return this form:
+When you receive your Monash University offer, you need to complete and return the under 18 welfare and accommodation arrangements form (pdf, 0.09 mb)

 After submitting the form you will receive confirmation from the Monash College U18 Guardianship team.
 You need to make payment before the arrangement is approved.